smartcontractkit/crec-api-go/README.md

-# CVN-API :: Golang Bindings
+# CREc-API :: Golang Bindings

-To regenerate the Golang bindings for the CVN-API, run:
+To regenerate the Golang bindings for the CREc-API, run:

 ```bash
 make generate